Fair Use is a doctrine which permits limited use of copyrighted materials without the permission of the copyright holder.

 The use of, and retention, of such checklists is strongly encouraged.

-Before the next time you cut-and-paste material into a paper, download music, post material onto a CLEo page, copy an article to share with colleagues and friends, or screen a film to a group, remember to conduct a fair use analysis.
+Before the next time you cut-and-paste material into a paper, download music, post material onto a Canvas or CLEo page, copy an article to share with colleagues and friends, or screen a film to a group, remember to conduct a fair use analysis.

 Title 17 of the U.S. Code, Section 107 lists a variety of uses of copyrighted works which may be considered Fair Use.
 These include criticism, commentary, news reporting, teaching, scholarship and research.
 It also lists four factors that must be evaluated when making a determination if a potential use of copyrighted material qualifies as Fair Use.
 These are: